This section describes how to construct and execute a SQL statement, using bound parameters to set values for statement parameters at runtime.

 stmt, on a connection with handle

 Bind parameters for the statement using SQLBindParameter.

-For example, the following lines declare variables to hold the values for the department ID, department name, and manager ID, and for the statement string.
+For example, the following lines declare variables to hold the values for the department ID, department name, and manager ID, as well as for the statement string itself.
 They then bind parameters to the first, second, and third parameters of a statement executed using the stmt statement handle.

 #defined DEPT_NAME_LEN 40 SQLLEN cbDeptID = 0, cbDeptName = SQL_NTS, cbManagerID = 0; SQLCHAR deptName[ DEPT_NAME_LEN + 1 ]; SQLSMALLINT deptID, managerID; SQLCHAR insertstmt[ STMT_LEN ] = "INSERT INTO Departments " "( DepartmentID, DepartmentName, DepartmentHeadID )" "VALUES (?, ?, ?)"; SQLBindParameter( stmt, 1, SQL_PARAM_INPUT, SQL_C_SSHORT, SQL_INTEGER, 0, 0, &deptID, 0, &cbDeptID); SQLBindParameter( stmt, 2, SQL_PARAM_INPUT, SQL_C_CHAR, SQL_CHAR, DEPT_NAME_LEN, 0, deptName, 0,&cbDeptName); SQLBindParameter( stmt, 3, SQL_PARAM_INPUT, SQL_C_SSHORT, SQL_INTEGER, 0, 0, &managerID, 0, &cbManagerID);

 For example, the following lines assign values to the parameters for the fragment of step 2.